cabforum/servercert/docs/BR.md

 **Country**: Either a member of the United Nations OR a geographic region recognized as a Sovereign State by at least two UN member nations.

-**Cross Certificate**: A certificate that is used to establish a trust relationship between two Root CAs.
+**Cross-Certified Subordinate CA Certificate**: A certificate that is used to establish a trust relationship between two CAs.

 **CSPRNG**: A random number generator intended for use in a cryptographic system.